 Gender Equality and Empowerment of Women:

-The approval of the CSR policy and overall oversight is the responsibility of ACL Mobile Private Limited’s Board of Directors.
-The responsibility of the CSR committee is to promote the strategy and administer and execute the policy through implementing agencies.
+D. Governance The approval of the CSR policy and overall oversight is the responsibility of the Company’s Board of Directors.
+The responsibility of the CSR Committee is to promote the strategy and administer and execute the CSR policy through implementing agencies.

 Roles and Responsibilities: